dazuma/toys/toys/docs/guide.md

 Toys is a command line *framework*.
 It provides a binary called `toys` along with basic functions such as argument parsing and online help.
-You provide the actual behavior of the toys binary by writing **configuration files**.
+You provide the actual behavior of the Toys binary by writing **Toys files**.

 Toys is a multi-command binary.
-You may define a collection of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` binary.
-Tools are arranged in a hierarchy; a tool may be a **namespace** that has *subtools*.
+You may define any number of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` binary.
+Tools are arranged in a hierarchy; a tool may be a **namespace** that has **subtools**.

 Tools may recognize command line arguments in the form of **flags** and **positional arguments**.
 Flags can optionally take **values**, while positional arguments may be **required** or **optional**.

-The configuration of a tool may define **descriptions**, for the tool itself, and for each command line argument.
+The configuration of a tool may include **descriptions**, for the tool itself, and for each command line argument.
 These descriptions are displayed in the tool's **online help** screen.
 Descriptions come in **long** and **short** forms, which appear in different styles of help.

-Toys searches for configuration in specifically-named **configuration files** and **configuration directories**.
-It searches for these in the current directory, its ancestors, and in a **configuration search path**.
+Toys searches for tools in specifically-named **Toys files** and **Toys directories**.
+It searches for these in the current directory, its ancestors, and in the Toys **search path**.

 Toys provides various features to help you write tools.
-This includes providing a **logger** for each tool, **helper modules** that provide common functions a tool can call, and **templates** which are prefabricated tools you can add to your configuration.
+This includes providing a **logger** for each tool, **helper modules** that provide common functions a tool can call, and **templates** which are prefabricated tools that you can configure for your needs.

 Finally, Toys provides useful **built-in behavior**, including automatically providing flags to display help screens and set verbosity.
 It also includes a